-Through our CEIP process, we aim to find affordable, cleaner energy solutions that benefit all customers while reducing burdens on highly impacted communities and vulnerable populations.[10]
-The 2023 Biennial CEIP Update (Biennial Update), filed with the WUTC in November 2023, includes updated goals and targets and outlines our specific actions, including our efforts supporting equity and public engagement.
+Through our clean energy planning process, we aim to find affordable, clean energy12 solutions that benefit all customers while reducing burdens on highly impacted communities and vulnerable populations.13 The 2023 Biennial CEIP Update (Biennial Update), filed with the WUTC in November 2023 and approved with conditions in March 2024, includes updated goals and outlines our specific actions, including our efforts supporting equity and public engagement.

 We collaborated with customers, community-based organizations and advisory groups to develop our CEIP.
-These parties comment on the plan and provide input on cleaner energy values, customer benefits and barriers.
+These parties provided input on clean energy values, customer benefits and barriers.
 In 2021, PSE convened our inaugural Equity Advisory Group (EAG) to help identify potentially affected interested parties and seek perspectives from and broaden engagement with the communities we serve.

-PSE specifically focused on historically underrepresented populations, including Black, Indigenous and People of Color (BIPOC) communities or communities of individuals with limited income.
+This process included the consideration of historically underrepresented populations, including Black, Indigenous and People of Color (BIPOC) communities or communities of individuals with limited income.
 EAG members provide their expertise and share their lived experiences related to environmental justice, tribal interests, highly impacted communities, vulnerable populations, social services, affordable housing and other community needs.
-The group developed an equity lens focused on accessibility, affordability and accountability to frame their input on cleaner energy planning.
+The group developed an equity lens focused on accessibility, affordability and accountability to frame their input on clean energy planning.
 PSE staff collaborated with the EAG to include additional factors in the "vulnerable population" definition as part of the 2021 CEIP and future resource planning, including race/ethnicity, historically redlined communities and disability as factors.
+In 2023. in collaboration with the EAG, Conservation Resource Advisory Group (CRAG) and Low Income Advisory Committee (LIAC), PSE also developed a definition for identifying customers in the deepest need.
+This new definition is intended to help PSE focus efforts on customers who are experiencing a severe energy burden along with other compounding vulnerability factors.

-For more information on community involvement in the CEIP process and the EAG membership and activities, please visit the CEIP page on our website.
+For more information on community involvement in the CEIP process and the EAG membership and activities, please visit our CEIP webpage.